sbi-dev/sbi/CONTRIBUTING.md

 ## Code contributions

+Contributions to the `sbi` package are welcome!
 In general, we use pull requests to make changes to `sbi`.
 So, if you are planning to make a contribution, please fork, create a feature branch and then make a PR from your feature branch to the upstream `sbi` ([details](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)).
+To give credits to contributors, we consider adding contributors who repeatedly and substantially contributed to `sbi` to the list of authors of the package at the end of every year.
+Additionally, we mention all contributors in the releases.

 ### Development environment